-Residential inpatient is generally the initial stage in addiction treatment following medical detox and is one of the most important components of drug and alcohol rehabilitation.
-Attending a residential rehab allows those struggling with addiction to take a step back from the stresses and responsibilities of daily life to focus on his or her personal recovery in a safe, supportive and therapeutic environment.
+Residential Treatment is generally the initial phase of an addiction treatment program and often follows a medical detox protocol.
+It is considered to be one of the most important components of drug and alcohol rehabilitation.
+Attending a residential rehab allows those struggling with addiction, alcoholism, or mental health conditions to take a step back from the stresses and responsibilities of daily life to focus on personal recovery.
+Our campus-style facility is the perfect place to receive treatment in a safe, supportive and therapeutic environment.

-Our inpatient drug and alcohol recovery program can last anywhere from 21 days to 90 days (or longer), depending on each patient’s individual needs and preferences.
+The inpatient drug and alcohol recovery program at Florida House Experience can last anywhere from 21 days to 90 days (and in some cases, even longer).
+The actual length of stay is unique to each patient and is based on individual needs and preferences.
 We offer both an Intensive Inpatient Program (IIP) and a Residential Inpatient Program.

-Upon arrival to treatment, every client must go through an extensive intake which includes medical and psychological assessment to create a baseline for the person’s addiction and also the status of their health.
-They will meet with a doctor and therapist to assess where the person is and the first steps that need to be taken towards recovery.
+Upon arrival to treatment, every client must go through a thorough intake process which includes both a medical and psychological assessment.
+This allows us to create a baseline for the patient’s addiction or mental health concerns, and also provides us with a status of their overall health.
+Patients meet with a doctors and therapists in order to determine the first steps that need to be taken to work toward a successful recovery.

-Once detox is done, clients enter inpatient addiction treatment where patients are provided with access to continuous medical, clinical, and psychiatric care, along with an array of wellness features, including a full gym, massage room, and nutrition services.
+Once detox is complete, clients enter the inpatient addiction program where they are provided with access to continuous medical, clinical, and psychiatric care.
+We also provide an array of wellness features, including a full gym, massage room, and nutrition services.
 Patients typically meet with psychiatrists weekly, along with medical doctors, therapists, case managers, and the neuro-rehabilitative team.